 The upcoming Dale City Civic Association Awards Banquet will be held on January 26th, starting at 6:30 at VFW Post 1503 on Minnieville Road in Dale City

 We will have a community "Easter Egg Hunt".
 Come help us spread goodwill and help with the planning and/or activities.
 Please come and join us.
 There will be games, food, a DJ and more.
-1 pm-4 pm at Cloverdale Park.
+1 pm-3 pm (Location not yet determined).

 More information down below.

 We Partner with ten other organizations to put on one of the best parades in Pr.
 Wm.
 County.
 D.C.C.A. is still spearheading the Family Fun Day, half of the parade.
 Some of the other organizations have really been pitching in to help.

 *Undertaking a huge event like this for the community to enjoy is costly so we need lots of help from residents and businesses.
 There are many ways to help us cover the costs including: placing an ad in the program booklet; encouraging businesses to advertise in the booklet; simply making a tax deductible donation; or joining The Dale City Civic Association and volunteering at the event

 Meetings resume with your ideas for holiday baskets and fundraisers to raise money for scholarships!